adobe/adobe-license-decoder.rs/README.md

 adobe-license-decoder customer-license-files
 ```

-If you have a license-only package, you can invoke the decoder on the directory contaning that package as well.
+If you have a license-only package, you can invoke the decoder on the directory containing that package as well.
 For example:

 ```
 adobe-license-decoder my-package-dir